-One may be concerned that our results do not imply that employing the same asset manager leads to greater similarity in insurer portfolios.
+One may be concerned that our results do not imply that employing the same asset manager causes greater similarity in insurer portfolios.
 For example, insurers who follow similar portfolio strategies might be choosing to employ the same asset manager.
-We explicitly address such endogeneity concerns by showing that the portfolio similarity of insurers declines following a reduction in their manager similarity due to an asset manager's closure, which is an event exogenous to the portfolio strategy of the insurance companies.
+We explicitly address such endogeneity concerns by showing that the portfolio similarity of insurers declines following a reduction in their manager similarity due to an asset manager's closure, which is an event exogenous to the portfolio strategy of individual insurance companies.

-experience a change in manager similarity due to its closure.
-Regardless of what these insurance companies choose to do following the asset manager's closure (e.g. hiring a new manager or continuing without any manager) the change in manager similarity that is attributed to the closure of the asset manager is exogenous.
-Therefore, we can use this exogenous change as an instrumental variable for the change in manager similarity around the closure events.
+After an asset manager ceases operation, every pair of insurers employing this manager will experience a change in manager similarity due to its closure.
+Regardless of what these insurance companies choose to do following the asset manager's closure (e.g. hiring a new manager or continuing without any manager) the change in manager similarity attributed solely to the closure of the asset manager is exogenous.
+We use this exogenous change in manager similarity as a continuous treatment.